CodeforNepal/nepalmap_app/README.md

 All commands are provided as make targets via Makefile.
 One can use docker and docker-compose directly for running the services, but some helpers are provided for consistency.

-An application environment context (dev, staging, prod) has to be set along with any of the `make ...` commands.
+An application environment context (dev, stage, prod) has to be set along with any of the `make ...` commands.
 You can either export this in your shell environment, or pass it as an argument to the make target.

 ```
 # Get all the Makefile documentation
 APP_ENV=dev make help
 ```

-## Staging and Production environment
+## Staging and Production environment (`stage` and `prod`)

 This is very much similar to running the dev environment.
 Caddy is used instead of Nginx, because of it's automatic HTTPS certs and other easier-to-configure things.
 Some commands are added, else much of them are the same as above, expect for the `APP_ENV` context set to correct environment.

 ```
 # Run in staging
-APP_ENV=staging make ...
+APP_ENV=stage make ...

 # Run in production
 APP_ENV=prod make ...